Isle of Anglesey County Council

 Information that must be provided on all fresh, chilled and frozen pork, lamb, mutton, goat meat and poultry meat supplied to mass caterers or the final consumer:

-• 'Reared in: [name of Member State or non-EU country; where an animal has been reared in more than one country, the table below explains what should appear on the labelling]'
+• 'Reared in: [name of Member State or non-EU country.
+Where an animal has been reared in more than one country, the table below explains what must appear on the labelling]'

 • 'Slaughtered in: [name of Member State or non-EU country]'